|

 public boolean isMatch(java.lang.Object input)

-input - The input text.
+- The input text.index

-input - The input text.
+- The input text.index

 public int getMinimumLength()